at621/model_documentation/README.md

 │   ├── subsection_1.tex
 │   ├── subsection_2.tex
 │   └── ...
-└── generate_content.py    # Python script that creates subsection_#.tex
+├── generate_content.py    # Python script that creates subsection_#.tex
+└── compile_to_pdf.py      # Python script that compiles main.tex to PDF

-- main.tex: Has the fixed layout (sections/subsections) and uses \input{...} to pull in each subsection’s content.
+- main.tex: Contains the fixed LaTeX layout and uses \input{...} to bring in each subsection's content.
 - generated_subsections/: Populated by generate_content.py with one file per subsection.
-- generate_content.py: A Python script that performs the calculations and writes LaTeX snippets into the .tex files.
+- generate_content.py: Python script that performs the calculations and writes LaTeX snippets into the .tex files.
+- compile_to_pdf.py: Python script that compiles main.tex into a PDF via pdflatex.